 As a Preferred Freelancer, there are so many perks, including high-level support.
 And a badge on your profile to show your achievements.

-It's free to sign up and post a project for an employer on Freelancer .com.
-Even after posting the project on the platform, receiving bids from the freelancers, discuss the requirements and evaluation of the project of freelancer's profile is free.
+It's free to sign up and post a project for an employer on Freelancer.com.
+Even after posting the project on the platform, receiving bids from the freelancers, discussing the requirements, and evaluating the project of the freelancer's profile are free.
 However, you'll have to pay a fee when you award a project to a freelancer.

 For fixed-price projects, you'll have to pay 3% or $3, whichever is greater.
 For hourly jobs, the platform imposed 3% every time you release payments to your selected freelancer.

 But when you accept a project and accomplish it, you'll have to pay the fee.
 Your freelancer introduction fee for the fixed-price job is 10% of the agreement's value or $5, whichever is higher.
-And for hourly jobs, freelancer .com imposed a 10% fee for every payment you receive.
+And for hourly jobs, freelancer.com imposes a 10% fee for every payment you receive.